 While open to all students, this course may have particular relevance to those in the helping professions and criminal justice.
 This course will explore the abuse and neglect of children including physical abuse, sexual abuse, psychological abuse, and neglect.
 Among the topics included will be the historical treatment of abused/neglected children, types of abuse and neglect, reporting and investigation, the role and responsibility of child protection and law enforcement, treatment of victims, the legal rights of children, and the treatment of juvenile offenders.

-Prerequisite: 30 Credit Hours
+Prerequisite: 30 Credit Hours Cross listed with CJ and PSY 315

 HS 317 Family Violence Treatment and Prevention